Helpful Information for LGBTQI+ Tourists considering Uganda

 Our Take as a Tour Operator – Yes, there are risk factors to consider:

 Are Gay and Lesbian Tourists safe on a Safari in Uganda or Rwanda?
 If you are a gay traveler and want to maintain your safety in Uganda, please exercise a reasonable amount of discretion.
 Many Ugandans have many misconceptions about gay people, and it’s best not to call too much attention to yourself in a country like Uganda.

 Homophobia is deeply ingrained in African culture.
-Africans are slow to recognize that homosexuality has been part of Africa, though most often on the fringes.
+Africans are slow to recognize that same-sex attraction has been part of Africa, though most often on the fringes.
 This is something that President Museveni has stated on several occasions.

-Our Recommendation to any tourist, no matter what the sexual orientation, is not to show affection in public.
+Our Recommendation to any tourist, no matter what their sexual orientation, is not to show Affection in Public.
 That is frowned upon, but at the same time, it is slowly changing.